miekg/gompletely/README.md

 ~~~

 this `useradd` command, has 1 option (`--root`) and all other values are positional parameters with
 a command used for the completion.
-The `$(echo)` are noop completions to make postional counting
+The `<noop>` are noop completions to make postional counting
 work.